jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/delegationProcess/delegationProcess.rst

 .. note:: This section will only appear for mailboxes with delegation permission.

-2. In mailbox field find and select desired delegate mailbox by name, uuid or alias (or enter email address).
+2. In mailbox field find and select desired delegate mailbox by name, UUID or alias (or enter email address).
 It will become a delegate for all incoming envelopes of your mailbox
 3. You can specify Effective until date.
 If selected, forwarding will be automatically disabled day after selected.
 For example if 18.04.23 is selected, automatic delegation should turn off 19.04.23 at 00:00 (up to 2 hours delay is possible)
 4. Make sure to enable Active forwarding toggle if you want to enable delegation to selected mailbox